ystia/yorc/doc/upgrade.rst

 ~~~~~~~

 Although Yorc 3.2.0 can still work with Ansible 2.7.2, vulnerability issues were
-identified is this Ansible version.
+identified in this Ansible version.

 So, it is strongly advised to upgrade Ansible to version 2.7.9: